 If the emergency occurs at a time other than during normal business hours, these selected individuals who are called to the campus shall report to the site designated by the UPD.

 XIII.
 Incident Command Center Communication System: The incident command center (ICC) and the site of the emergency shall communicate by two-way radio on a frequency assigned to the UPD.
 When the ICC is established, the UPD shall deliver a transceiver to the command center and provide to key university personnel at the site of the emergency (i.e., associate vice president for Facilities) two-way radios in order to facilitate direct and instant communication between the incident command center and the site.

 The ICC and university offices shall communicate by cellular or land-line telephone under the general guidelines for offices responding to an emergency or for those who have a representative assigned to the emergency responders’ room.
 They must keep one line open at all times.
 TelCom will provide satellite phones if other telephone lines are not available or accessible.
 If telephone communication is impossible because of a failure, UPD will provide two-way radios.
 All radios will be operated as defined by NIMS.

 XIV.
 Information Retrieval During an Emergency: To retrieve information about facilities, students, faculty, or staff necessary to assist in emergency response, the following departments are the official sources for the most current information about personnel or facilities:

 1. Facilities Department – for floor plans indicating the locations and identification of rooms and offices in university facilities.

 2. Registrar's Office – for students' addresses; class schedules; parents' names, addresses, phone numbers, etc. for the ICC in accordance with FERPA.

-4. Technology Resources – for supplying computer-based information as in Sections 2 or 3 above.
+4. Technology Resources – for supplying computer-based information as in Items 2 or 3 above.